 Keep Threads Short and Sweet

-Nobody wants to read a novel on Twitter, so keep your individual tweets short and to the point.
-A good rule of thumb is to keep each tweet under 120 characters.
-(Even though you can tweet up to 280 characters per tweet, that may go higher soon under Elon Musk.)
+Nobody wants to read a novel on X Twitter, so keep your individual tweets short and to the point.
+A good rule of thumb is to keep each post under 280 characters.

 That way, people can easily retweet your individual tweets without having to edit them down.